 Figure 2 - Prying Thread Feeder Roller Loose

-2. Using two thin bladed flat screw drivers or the tool provided in the ops kit, carefully remove the roller from the assembly as shown in Figure 2 above until you can pull it out easily with your finger.
+2. Using two thin bladed flat screw drivers, carefully pry the roller out of the assembly as shown in Figure 2 above until you can pull it out easily with your finger.

 Figure 3 - Pulling Thread Feeder Roller Out